nicksstapleton/blog/_posts/2025-01-10-logos-buyers-guide.md

 👀 **As a Logos affiliate, I am able to provide you a special [extended free trial by using my link](https://logos.sjv.io/stapleton)!** [^1]

-My partner link will get you an extra 30 days on your free trial Logos subscription and a 10-30% discount on your Logos library (depending on the time of year).
+My partner link will give you a 60-day free trial Logos subscription and a 10-30% discount on your Logos library (depending on the time of year).

 📩 [Subscribe to my newsletter](https://nickstapleton.ck.page/) below and I will keep you posted on the latest Logos sales, free books, discounted resources, and share a training tip to help you get the most out of Logos.